Tigers vs. Mariners Player Props Betting Odds

 McKinstry Stats

-- McKinstry has picked up at least one hit in two straight games.
-In his last five games he is hitting .200 with .
+- McKinstry brings a three-game streak with at least one hit into this one.
+During his last five outings he is batting .200 with a double.

 McKinstry Recent Games